-The Company has failed to join the ever increasing number of companies who have de-staggered their boards, consistent with current best practices in corporate governance.
-We believe that the Company's Board should be held fully accountable to the stockholders of the Company, which accountability is best served by annual elections of the entire Board.
+We believe that the Company has failed to join the ever increasing number of companies who have de-staggered their boards, consistent with current best practices in corporate governance.
 We believe that a staggered board adversely affects stockholder democracy.
 Our Nominees, if elected, will support annual elections of the entire Board and push for repeal of the staggered board promulgated in the Company's By-laws.